programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 **Predict_output_word** -- this function will predict the next word likely to appear in a set of context words with the other words you provide.
 This function works by inferring the vector of an unseen word.

 ```
 # returns a prediction for the other words in a sentence containing the words "flour," "eggs," and "cream"
 model.predict_output_word([ "flour", "eggs", "cream"])
 ```

 ### Validation
 Now that we have a working model and have explored some of its functionality, it is important to evaluate the model.
-Does the model respond well to the queries it should?
+Does the model respond well to the queries the way we would expect?
 Is the model making obvious mistakes?

 Validation of word vector models is currently an unsolved problem — especially for humanities research applications and models trained on historical corpora.
 The test below provides a sample of one approach to testing a model: seeing how it performs with word pairs that are likely to have high cosine similarities.
 These word pairs will be very specific to the corpus being tested, and you would want to use many more pairs than are in this demonstration sample!
 This is meant to be an example of the kinds of testing that are used in model evaluation, and is not a substitute for more rigorous testing processes.

 There are other methods for conducting a model evaluation.
-For example, a popular method for evaluating a Word2Vec model is using the built in evaluate_word_analogies() function to evaluate syntactic analogies.
-You can also evaluate word pairs using the built in function evaluate_word_pairs() which comes with a default dataset of word pairs.
+For example, a popular method for evaluating a Word2Vec model is using the built in 'evaluate_word_analogies()' function to evaluate syntactic analogies.
+You can also evaluate word pairs using the built in function 'evaluate_word_pairs()' which comes with a default dataset of word pairs.
 You can read more about evaluating a model on Gensim's documentation [website](https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html#evaluating).

-The code below evaluates the model by first opening the folder of models you provide it with and identifying all files that are of type `.model`.
+The code below evaluates the model by first opening the folder of models you provide, and identifying all files that are of type `.model`.
 Then, the code takes a list of test word pairs and calculates their cosine similarities.
-The word pairs are words that, as a human, you would expect to have pretty high cosine similarities.
+The word pairs are words that, as a human, you would expect to have high cosine similarity.
 Then, the code saves the cosine similarities for each word pair in each model in a `.csv` file for future reference.

-If you were interested in adapting this code for your own models, you would want to select word pairs that make sense for the vocabulary of your corpus (for example, we've chosen recipe-related words we can reasonably expect to have high cosine similarities.
+If you were interested in adapting this code for your own models, you would want to select word pairs that make sense for the vocabulary of your corpus (for example, we've chosen recipe-related words we can reasonably expect to have high cosine similarities).
 This style of evaluation can help you identify which of the models is performing best by identifying which models understand word similarities the way you would expect them to.
 Ultimately, this evaluation process can help you decide which training parameters or corpus sizes are ideal for your purposes.

 ```
 dirpath = Path(r"'FILL IN YOUR FILE PATH HERE’").glob('*.model') #current directory plus only files that end in 'model'
 files = dirpath
 model_list = [] # a list to hold the actual models